Deep Dive into the Uses of Shatavari

 • Aids Male sexual health: In men, Shatavari increases testosterone levels, helps to increase sperm generation and reduces the inflammation in the reproductive system.

 Many Ayurvedic practitioners call Shatavari a woman’s “best friend”.
 Shatavari is said to support a woman’s reproductive health from menarche to menopause.
-It is again the saponins in Shatavari that have this effect.
-Saponins are potent oestrogen stimulators.
-Oestrogen, as we know, is crucial for reproductive functioning and regular menstrual cycle in a woman.
-The many ways that Shatavari works on the female reproductive system are:
+The saponins present in Shatavari are potent estrogen stimulators that is crucial for reproductive functioning and regular menstrual cycle in a woman.
+Here is the list of Shatavari Kalpa uses for the female reproductive system:

-• It regulates the menstrual cycle and is effective in managing (Menorrhagia is the term used for excessive blood flow during menstruation)
+• It regulates the menstrual cycle and is effective in menorrhagia (Menorrhagia is the term used for excessive blood flow during menstruation)

-• It increases blood flow to the vaginal area and increases vaginal lubrication.
+• Increases blood flow to the vaginal area and increases vaginal lubrication.

-• It manages the symptoms of PMS and is also effective in reducing cramps during menstruation (dysmenorrhea).
+• Shatavari manages the symptoms of PMS and is also effective in reducing cramps during menstruation (dysmenorrhea).

 • It increases the female libido.